 Her first chapter at Amazon began in 1996.
 She was the company’s 25th employee at a time when annual sales were less than $16 million.

 During her first five years at Amazon, Cast was director of marketing, general manager of Music, and vice-president of Books, Music, Video and Digital.
 In 2014, after 13 years volunteering in the community, she returned to Amazon to build Amazon Books.
 After opening the 15th store in 2018, she moved to human resources to lead specialty recruiting, in which she led a global team of 400 responsible for talent acquisition of Amazon executives, principal and distinguished engineers, senior science and design leaders, and undergraduate and graduate students.

-Foster the Product is presented by the UW Foster School of Business and hosted by Jeff Shulman, the Marion B. Ingersoll Professor of Marketing.
-The series is an opportunity to connect with people and ideas that can advance a product career.
+Foster the Product, presented by the new Product Management Center at the UW Foster School of Business, is an opportunity to connect with people and ideas that can advance a product career.
+Hosted by Jeff Shulman, the Marion B. Ingersoll Professor of Marketing, the series is an opportunity to connect with people and ideas that can advance a product career.
 Sessions take place the first Thursday of every month.

 The next Foster the Product event is January 7 at 4:30 p.m.
 PST.
 Nirankush Panchbhai, VP of product management at Salesforce, will speak on “Choosing what not to build: when and how to say no or stop.”
 After the talk and Q&A, attendees will have an opportunity for networking and guided discussion.